saps2412/SpineNuancesWebsite/content/english/ostapek/radiolucency.md

 67% of the ostaPek® carbon composite material are long, oriented carbon fibers embedded in a 33% PeKeKK matrix.

-PeKeKK, a part of the PAEK family of polymers, has a noticeably higher strength level and overall loading capacity compared to PEEK.
+PeKeKK, a part of the PAEK family of polymers, has a noticeably higher strength level and overall stability compared to PEEK.